opticsfoundry/OpticsFoundry_Control_AQuRA/Manual/InstallationAndConfiguration.md

 ## ControlAPI

-The large version of the ControlAPI interface can be accessed over TCP/IP (when running Control.exe), or be used as a DLL from Visual Studio 2022 C++, Qt Creator, or Python (can quickly be implemented if needed).
+The large version of the ControlAPI interface is a DLL that can be used by Visual Studio 2022 C++ and Qt Creator (MinGW).
+If you need it for Python, please tell us as it would be very easy to support it.

-The list of functions is described in [this Google Sheet](https://docs.google.com/spreadsheets/d/1ACSwebKKuk_bsI_3-E2YGZ4p2IvL3By_wfjo8vWTsmc/edit?usp=sharing).

-The best way to get to know this API is to study the demo code in Control_Firefly_AQuRA_Qt.
+The best way to get to know this API is to study the demo code in [Control_Firefly_AQuRA_Qt](https://github.com/opticsfoundry/OpticsFoundry_Control_Qt).

 The ControlAPI is basically Control.exe, just running without showing the GUI, as a DLL.
 This means it is configured like Control.exe.
 One difference is how one points the DLL to the folder in which the configuration files are.
 For ControlAPI, you specify this folder when you call "ConnectToLowLevelSoftware", see the definition of ParamFileDirectory in TestSequence.cpp.
 For example